twitivity/twitivity/README.md

 ## Deploying

-[Documentation](https://saadmanrafat.github.io/twitivity) on how to deploy it web servers.
+[Documentation](https://saadmanrafat.github.io/twitivity) on how to deploy it on web servers.

 Supported Versions: **Python 3.6**, **Python 3.7** and **Python 3.8**